RQ

 2. Check the water table - high water table increases risk and cost

-3. Appoint a specialist — basement conversions need specialist contractors, not general builders
+3. Appoint a specialist - basement conversions need specialist contractors, not general builders.
+The PCA maintains a register of waterproofing specialists

 4. Get a structural engineer - essential for any basement project